Calvin Johnson: Professional career

-Johnson was SI.com's Midseason 2007 NFL Draft Projection #1 pick, though Johnson had stated that he intended to earn his degree from Georgia Tech.
+Johnson was SI.com's Midseason 2007 NFL draft Projection #1 pick, though Johnson had stated that he intended to earn his degree from Georgia Tech.
 On January 8, 2007, Johnson declared himself eligible for the NFL Draft, bypassing his senior season at Georgia Tech.
 He was regarded as the best athlete to come out of the draft and was the #1 player on most draft boards.
 Johnson was said by ESPN to be able to be productive as a rookie, much like receiver Randy Moss.
 In a mid-February workout with speed and conditioning coach Mark Pearsall, Johnson clocked a 4.33-second 40-yard dash, recorded an 11-foot standing broad jump, and had a vertical leap of 43 inches.

 Johnson surprised many when he weighed in at 239 pounds at the combine although he claims that this season he played "at about 235 and I got up to 238" and that his weight was not a problem.
 Johnson ran a 4.35 and wowed scouts with his jump drill results, his receiving skills, and his 11 ft 7 in (3.53 m) broad jump, which was the "best broad jump I can ever remember an NFL prospect having," according to Gil Brandt.
-Johnson is one of only two players (Matt Jones) 6-foot-5 or taller, regardless of position, to run a 40-yard dash in under 4.40 seconds at the combine since 2005.
+Johnson is one of only three players (Matt Jones and Dont'e Thornton Jr) 6-foot-5 or taller, regardless of position, to run a 40-yard dash in under 4.40 seconds at the combine since 2005.

-Johnson was selected by the Detroit Lions in the first round as the second pick overall in the 2007 NFL Draft.
+Johnson was selected by the Detroit Lions in the first round as the second pick overall in the 2007 NFL draft.
 This is the highest a Georgia Tech Yellow Jacket has ever been drafted.
 The Lions were expected to trade Johnson, most likely to the Tampa Bay Buccaneers, but the team announced that they were keeping him.
 The next day, the Detroit Tigers invited him to throw out the ceremonial first pitch.